chriskish19/sfct/README.md

 # Info
 ## Current Limitations
-1. Single threaded copying
+1. Single threaded copying(its still really fast at copying it maxes out my gen3 ssd +2GB/s)
-2. Can't handle spaces in directories listed in sfct_lists.txt file
+2. ~~Can't handle spaces in directories listed in sfct_lists.txt file~~
 3. No GUI
 4. Windows Only